 For business accounts, it is also important to have as high an engagement rate as possible.
 Companies will compare their statistics to the Instagram average engagement rate and hence determine whether their performance is adequate or not.
 Although, it is important to note that engagement rate is not always directly comparable.
 For example, a food blogger’s engagement may be significantly higher on Instagram than Facebook, because it is an image based platform.
 Therefore, when an influencer is deciding whether a business will be a good partner for sponsorships, they must take into account the nature of the platform whose average engagement rate they are looking at.

-If you have any other questions, please contact us at Monumental Marketing.
+If you have any other questions, please don’t be shy and contact us.

 Never miss a Monumental Moment again.